The Petit Lenormand deck is available now. Limited stock

 Transitional spaces become places where one transmits, shares, or carries a suffering.

-Hospital waiting room, courthouse corridor, church forecourt, social worker's office, parking lot in front of a specialized service, company corridor where people speak in low voices.
+Hospital waiting room, courthouse corridor, church forecourt, social worker's office, parking lot in front of a specialized service, and company corridor where people speak in low voices.
 These places associate comings and goings, whispers, sighs, and difficult announcements.
 Birds show that it is often there, between two doors, that news circulates and confidences are made.
 Cross reminds us that behind these exchanges lies a true crisis journey, whether material, moral, familial, or spiritual.

 Personality